 As an alternative to use of measurement devices, use of onboard measurement data for engine speed, intake manifold pressure, and fuel flow rate is permissible.
 Use of onboard measurement data for other measurements is permissible if the accuracy and frequency of these data is demonstrated to the responsible authority to meet the minimum requirements for accuracy and frequency described in 5.2.
 If TP1 is applied for the system power measurement and onboard measurement data is used for the confirmation of intake manifold pressure and fuel flow rate, the manufacturer has to ensure that values of those onboard measurement data has been recorded during R85 or ISO1585 certification.

-Measurements common to both TP1 and TP2 include accelerator pedal command, atmospheric pressure, room temperature, and the operational metrics listed in 6.8.1.
+Measurements common to both TP1 and TP2 include accelerator command, atmospheric pressure, room temperature, and the operational metrics listed in 6.8.1.

 For the purpose of internal validation (see 6.10.), the power delivered by the vehicle to the dynamometer during the maximum power condition shall be recorded (for example, by recording dynamometer wheel speed and torque, or dynamometer power if available, at a minimum of 10 Hz).